CarGurus Header

 • The lowest-emitting version: The XCeed plug-in hybrid is the obvious choice for buyers who want to do their bit to improve local air quality.
 If you can charge at home or at work, and use the XCeed primarily for local journeys, you could cover most of your them in electric-only mode, which will significantly reduce running costs.

-• The best an all-rounder: We’d go for the XCeed with a 1.4-litre petrol engine, badged T-GDi, with the DCT automatic gearbox.
+• The best all-rounder: We’d go for a 2021-2025 XCeed with a 1.5-litre petrol engine, in 3 form.
 This combination makes for a car that is easy to drive and packed with equipment.
 It’s also one of the quickest XCeed variants.

 Craig Thomas